Mi Cama: Background

 The song was first teased days prior to its official release through Karol G’s social media accounts, including snippets of the song and lyrics in captions.
 On May 9, 2018 the song had its official announcement, and the cover was released the following day.
 The song was released on May 11, 2018.
-A remix featuring Colombian singer J Balvin and American singer Nicky Jam was released on July 13, 2018.
+A remix with Colombian singer J Balvin and featuring American singer Nicky Jam was released on July 13, 2018.

 Critical reception

 Billboard stated: "The song became one of the biggest hits of the summer thanks to its catchy, sheets-shaking melody.
 Unapologetically sexy and insistent about women reigning in bed."

 Commercial performance

 "Mi Cama" debuted at number 45 on the US Billboard Hot Latin Songs chart dated June 2, 2018.
-On it’s fifth and sixth week, the song maintained a new peak of number 17.
-Following the release "Mi Cama (Remix)" featuring J Balvin and Nicky Jam, the song reached a new peak on its seventh week chart dated July 21, 2018.
-On its twelve week, "Mi Cama" reaches its final peak of number 6 for two consecutive weeks on the chart dated August 25, 2018, becoming Karol G’s highest peaking song on the chart at that time.
+In its fifth and sixth weeks, the song maintained a new peak of number 17.
+Following the release "Mi Cama (Remix)" with J Balvin and featuring Nicky Jam, the song reached a new peak on its seventh week chart dated July 21, 2018.
+On its twelfth week, "Mi Cama" reaches its final peak of number 6 for two consecutive weeks on the chart dated August 25, 2018, becoming Karol G’s highest peaking song on the chart at that time.
 The song received a Latin diamond certification by the Recording Industry Association of America (RIAA) on April 15, 2019, for sales of 600,000 equivalent-units.